libktx/ktx/scene2d/README.md

 }
 ```

-In the building blocks you have a full access to the Scene2D widgets API - type-safe Kotlin builders are just
+In the building blocks you have full access to the Scene2D widgets API - type-safe Kotlin builders are just
 providing some syntax sugar.
 Keep in mind that Scene2D was written in Java, so while some properties are Kotlin-compatible
 (`color = Color.RED`), most are not (`setWrap(true)`).
 This is because we wanted to create a thin wrapper over Scene2D,
 and we opted against duplicating its entire API.
 It is still pretty straightforward to configure most actors.